williaz/OracleExp/REMINDER.md

 - [x] USING for Equijoin only, either INNER or OUTER, must share the same column name
 - [x] JOIN USING: No table name prefix is allowed before the column name in the statement(not in SELECT list)
 - [ ] GROUP BY and HAVING must after WHERE and hierarchical query, but before ORDER BY
+- [x] HAVING can only reference columns defined in GROUP BY or aggregate functions
 - [x] NATURAL JOIN may suprise you, as you don't control the condition
 ```sql
 select * from hr.employees